Class wwJsonSerializer

 This class can serialize FoxPro objects, values, collections and cursors to JSON and deserialize JSON strings into FoxPro objects, values or collections.
 Arrays are supported only as members of objects - all lists should be expressed preferably as Collections.

-The serializer supports complex nested structures and can also serialize (but not deserialize) FoxPro tables and cursors by way of a custom string syntax (cursor:AliasName).
+The serializer supports complex nested structures and can also serialize (but not directly deserialize) FoxPro tables and cursors by way of a custom string syntax (cursor:AliasName).
 Objects returned are created dynamically on the fly with all arrays parsed into FoxPro collections.

 do wwJsonSerializer